Master Quality Authenticated: Codec description

 MQA encoding is lossy; it hierarchically compresses the relatively little energy in the higher frequency bands into data streams that are embedded in the lower frequency bands using proprietary dithering techniques, allowing for an apparent reduction in sample rate and hence file size.

 After a series of such "origami" manipulations, a dithered and shaped version of the original audio, together with a touchup stream (the compressed difference between the original and modified streams), are distributed as a single 24-bit stream, with the most significant bits occupied by PCM audio compatible with non-MQA playback equipment.
 Depending on the implementation, as few as 13 bits may be reserved for PCM audio, with the lower-order bits rendered as noise by equipment without an MQA decoder.

 MQA-encoded audio can be contained with file formats such as FLAC, ALAC or CD-DA; hence, it can be played back on systems either with or without an MQA decoder.
 In the latter case, the resulting audio contains high-frequency noise occupying the three least-significant bits, thus limiting playback on non-MQA devices effectively to 13 bits.
 Despite this, MQA claims that the quality is higher than a conventional 16-bit recording, because of the novel sampling and convolution processes.
 Other than the sampling and convolution methods, which were not explained by MQA in detail, the encoding process is similar to that used in XRCD and HDCD.

-In addition to the compressed audio data, the codec also carries meta-data for authentication and playback filter control.
-The authentication meta-data instructs the decoder that the file contains MQA format and identifies basic or "Studio" certification which may be indicated on the playback device.
-The playback filter control meta-data instructs the playback device on which filter to use for reconstruction of the analogue waveform.
+In addition to the compressed audio data, the codec also carries metadata for authentication and playback filter control.
+The authentication metadata instructs the decoder that the file contains MQA format and identifies basic or "Studio" certification, which may be indicated on the playback device.
+The playback filter control metadata instructs the playback device on which filter to use for reconstruction of the analogue waveform.

 Unlike popular lossy compression formats like MP3, AAC and WMA that use perceptual encoding based on psychoacoustic models, the lossy encoding method of MQA is similar to aptX and WavPack Hybrid Lossy, which uses time-domain ADPCM and bitrate reduction.
 Although MQA compression is lossy, it is claimed to be audibly transparent.